hariddha-coder/DKD-DeepKrishiDevelopment/README.md

 ## Contribution

 If you are a developer, farmer, gau sevak, or social reformer — you're welcome to contribute ideas, code, or support.
+---

+### © DKD - Deep Krishi Development | Shraddha Singh

+This project and its concept are the original intellectual property of Shraddha Singh.
+Cloning or forking this repository is allowed only for learning or contribution purposes.
+**Any unauthorized use of this concept for commercial or academic presentation without credit is strictly prohibited.**